Feb 20 2009

 You should put all manner of materials on your compost bin.
 You can put all kinds of animal manure on there.
 If you have chickens then the spent litter is ideal.
 Rabbit droppings and the straw can go on and so can the bedding and litter of indoor animals like pet hamsters.

 Many children have pet hamster and pet guinea pigs and all this is ideal for composting.
 Unless of course your childrens pet hamster is a Zhu Zhu Pet hamster.
-These battery run pets hamsters are all the rage at the moment and great fun for the kids but seriously lacking in the Zhu Zhu hamsters is anything compostable.
 Get a cheap real pet hamster or better still a rabbit for great materials to compost.

 Learning how to build a compost bin really can be that easy.
 I know it is not for everyone.
 Some people want an extremely tidy garden composter.
 The best composter for us is a cheap one.
 Don’t forget though, if you want a very clean and ultra efficient composter then see the new post about the compost bin tumbler.
 The tumbler compost bin is quite an exciting prospect, especially for those who want the best composter and compost that can be made very quickly.